ContentMine/getpapers/README.md

 # getpapers
-Get fulltexts or fulltext URLs of papers matching a search query using either the EuropePMC or the IEEE API.
+Get fulltexts or fulltext URLs of papers matching a search query using any of the following APIs:

+ - EuropePMC
+ - IEEE
+ - ArXiv

 getpapers can fetch article metadata, fulltexts (PDF or XML), and supplementary materials.
 It's designed for use in content mining, but you may find it useful for quickly acquiring large numbers of papers for reading, or for bibliometrics.